 Let’s find out.

 The first option for selling without inventory on Shopify — and arguably the simplest — is by using a print-on-demand service.
+There are quite a few of these to choose from, with popular options including Printful, Printify, and SPOD.

-To sell products via print on demand (POD), you upload a design to your chosen POD service and apply it to a product (typically, POD services have very wide ranges of products that you can sell, including clothing, home goods, wall art and stationery).
+(Typically, POD services have very wide ranges of products that you can sell, including clothing, home goods, wall art and stationery).

 You’ll then be given a digital mockup of your product that you can add to your Shopify store, along with a description for it.

-To connect a print on demand service to Shopify, you’ll need to use a print-on-demand app that works with the platform.
+To connect a print-on-demand service to Shopify, you’ll need to use a print-on-demand app that works with the platform.
 To get one, you simply go to the Shopify app store, locate the app for your preferred service and install it on your store (you’ll find a full set of instructions how to do this here).

 Typically, POD apps are free to install and use, but you will be charged every time a product is printed and fulfilled.
 Your profit lies in the markup that you apply to that product.